-The target clients for the fund include those with less than USD 15 per day who live in official development assistance countries and are exposed to extreme weather conditions.
-IIF utilises investment into local MFIs and insurance companies through loan and equity as well as technical assistance to catalyse the impact of the investment.
+The target clients for the fund include low-income, poor, and vulnerable households as well as micro, small and medium enterprises who are based in official development assistance countries and are exposed to extreme weather conditions.
+To that end, the sub-funds will provide financing to qualified insurance and reinsurance companies, as well as to other companies active in the value chain of insurance and reinsurance.
+IIF utilises investment into local microfinance institutions and insurance companies through loan and equity as well as technical assistance to catalyse the impact of the investment.

 The positive impact of climate insurance